huhm4n/LocProvision/README.md

 # LocProvision
 Please read this before using it.
 (Well if you don't now, you'll come back for it anyways)

+Clone this to C:\ as C:\LocProvision for easy setup.

 Here's how the directories are setup:

 LocProvision